bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Equation 1.
 For large data (e.g. modern deep learning datasets), you quickly hit issues either with memory and/or computation speed.

-Modern deep learning has really solved both of these problems by leveraging the one of the simplest optimization method out there (stochastic gradient descent) along with the massive compute power of modern hardware (and its associated toolchain).
+For non-Bayesian learning, modern deep learning has really solved both of these problems by leveraging one of the simplest optimization method out there, stochastic gradient descent, along with the massive compute power of modern hardware (and its associated toolchain).
 How can we leverage these developments to scale Bayesian learning?
 Keep reading to found out!

 Background
 ==========